pcfreak30/skyd/doc/api/index.html.md

 **Skynet-File-Metadata** | SkyfileMetadata

-The header field "Skynet-FileMetadata" will be set such that it has an encoded json object which matches the modules.SkyfileMetadata struct.
+The header field "Skynet-FileMetadata" will be set such that it has an encoded json object which matches the skymodules.SkyfileMetadata struct.
 If a path was supplied, this metadata will be relative to the given path.

 > Skynet-File-Metadata Response Header Example